jhgbrt/google-diff-match-patch-csharp/README.md

     var html = diffs.PrettyHtml();

 Transform a list of diffs into a string representation of the operations required to transform text1 into text2.
-E.g. =3\t-2\t+ing  -> Keep 3 chars, delete 2 chars, insert 'ing'.
+E.g. `=4\t-1\t+ing` would transform 'skype' to 'skying' (keep 4 chars, delete 1 char, insert 'ing').
 Operations are tab-separated.
 Inserted text is escaped using %xx notation.

     var delta = diffs.ToDelta();